21 Spring Ombre Nails That Look Effortlessly Blended in 2026

 12. Pearl White to Silver

-A cool-toned shimmer fade from an iridescent white to a soft silver.
-This one catches light beautifully and photographs with a glass-like finish.
+A cool-toned shimmer fade from iridescent white to soft silver.
+This sits squarely within 2026’s glazed aurora nail trend, it catches light with a liquid, almost holographic quality that photographs exceptionally well in natural light.

 See More About : 33 Flare Nail Designs That Bring Drama Without the Effort